Charles Edward, Duke of Saxe-Coburg and Gotha: Marriage and children

 As Charles Edward was considered to have an "ambiguous" attitude towards women, according to Urbach, his family decided he needed an arranged marriage at a young age.
 Wilhelm II chose his wife's niece, Princess Victoria Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg, as the bride of Charles Edward.
 She was believed to be well-adjusted and loyal to Wilhelm's royal house.
 Her nationality was seen as important and Victoria Adelaide lacked any non-German or Jewish ancestry.
 The young man was told to propose to her and he obliged.
 A degree of affection did exist between the young couple.
-They married on 11 October 1905, at Glücksburg Castle, Schleswig-Holstein, and had five children.
-Zeepvat commented that they were happy, but Urbach indicated otherwise.

-The couple had five children: Prince Johann Leopold (19061972), Princess Sibylla (19081972), Prince Hubertus (19091943), Princess Caroline Mathilde (19121983), and Prince Friedrich Josias (19181998).
+They married on 11 October 1905, at Glücksburg Castle, Schleswig-Holstein.
+A article about the wedding in the London and China Express, a British newspaper focused on foreign affairs, commented that:All the [German] newspapers sing the praises of the young Duke and describe his sympathetic character and bearing.
+Above all they are never tired of emphasising how German he has become, how he has completely forgotten the English training of his early youth, identifying himself in every way with the interests of Germany.The couple had five children: Prince Johann Leopold (19061972), Princess Sibylla (19081972), Prince Hubertus (19091943), Princess Caroline Mathilde (19121983), and Prince Friedrich Josias (19181998).
 As was expected for upper-class households at the time, caring for the children was largely delegated to the domestic servants.
 The family mainly spoke English at home, though the children learnt to speak German fluently.
 Hubertus was the Duke's favourite child.
-A profile of the family published in the British newspaper The Sphere in 1914, commented on the children:The Coburg family are bright, happy children who lead a natural life, spending a great deal of their time in the open air in the fine grounds of their castle.
-They are very fond of riding.
-In the winter, which is a severe one in Saxe-Coburg-Gotha, they delight in ski-ing and other outdoor amusements suitable to snowy weather.Urbach discussed the family in later years.
-She commented that Charles Edward's children were frightened of their father, who treated them "like a military unit".
-She noted that the family often appear unhappy in photographs.
-His younger daughter, Princess Caroline Mathilde, also known as Calma, claimed that her father had sexually abused her.
+A profile of the family published in the British newspaper The Sphere in 1914, commented that the "bright, happy children" enjoyed skiing, riding and playing outside.

+Zeepvat commented that the Duke and Duchess were happily married, but Urbach indicated otherwise.
+Urbach commented that Charles Edward's children were frightened of their father, who treated them "like a military unit", and noted that the family often appear unhappy in photographs.
+His younger daughter, Princess Caroline Mathilde, claimed that her father had sexually abused her.
 The allegation was backed by one of her brothers.
 Charles Edward was often disappointed by his children's choice of romantic relationships, at a time when he was trying to use strategic marriages to improve the diminished reputation of his royal house.